vermastutz/US-Power-Outages/README.md

 Our analysis will progress through several key stages.
 Initially, we will clean the dataset and perform exploratory data analysis to understand the data's structure and trends.

-The core research question we aim to explore is: What factors contribute to the frequency and duration of major power outages across different regions in the U.S.?
+The core research question we aim to explore is: How do the number of customers affected and climate conditions impact the duration and frequency of power outages across different regions?
 This analysis is crucial as it helps in identifying the key factors influencing power outages, which can aid in improving power outage frequencies and response strategies.

 The original dataset consists 1,534 rows and 57 columns, corresponding to 1,534 power outages and 57 features respectively.
 For this analysis, our focus will be on the following key columns: